-The University of Manchester has increasingly been the preferred destination for many Saudi students, and we have excellent relations with a variety of top Saudi sponsors across the public, private and higher education sectors in the Kingdom.
+The University of Manchester has increasingly been the preferred destination for many Saudi Arabian students, and we have excellent relations with a variety of leading Saudi Arabian sponsors across the public, private and higher education sectors.

 We enjoy strong links with the Ministry of Education and offer students from the Kingdom an outstanding education and experience in a world-class environment and welcoming community.